 In addition to this event, other things are happening among this group.
 Grazielle, with help from her colleagues at the University of Lisbon, has organized a recurring program titled 5 Minutes of Drawing and several of us have already participated or have signed up for future dates.
 Many of us have posted the images of the beautifully drawn postcards Yen has sent us in the mail.
 I am excited and pleased to be a part of this amazing group of artists.
 We have yet to walk the streets of Paris together to visit galleries and art fairs, but we have already met the intercultural exchange goals of L’AiR Arts as we have connected and learned from each other.
 We have exchanged ideas and drawings, and we are just beginning.
 What has worked out is the reality that when we do arrive in Paris next spring, we will arrive as collaborateurs, as fellows, and most importantly, as friends.

 keep in Touch!

-Alumni residents are invited to submit their reflections and share their updates on projects related to the residency experience with us.
-The resources shared here are meant to further the engagement among all participants, stimulate active thinking, and create pathways for knowledge transfer and cross-cultural exchange.
+Residency participants are invited to submit their reflections and share their updates on projects related to the residency experience on this community blog.
+The resources shared here are meant to further the engagement among all residents, stimulate active thinking, and create pathways for knowledge transfer and cross-cultural exchange.